Incident and Injury Reporting and Investigation

 If reporting by mail or fax, they should complete this form: Employer’s Report of Injury or Occupational Disease (form 7) pdf

-If the worker wants to report their injury directly to WorkSafeBC and request compensation, they can also do so online, by phone at 604-231-8888, or by fax or mail, using this form: Employee’s Application for Compensation and Report of Injury or Occupational Disease (form 6) pdf
+If the worker wants to request compensation, they should also report their injury directly to WorkSafeBC.
+They can do so online, by phone at 604-231-8888, by fax or mail, using this form: Employee’s Application for Compensation and Report of Injury or Occupational Disease (form 6) pdf

 Investigating Incidents and Injuries